NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 ## Entering a shell with Python installed

-Suppose we a development environment in which Python 3 was installed.
+Suppose we want a development environment in which `git, neovim and nodejs` was installed.
 The simplest possible way to accomplish this is via the `nix-shell -p` command:
 ```
 $ nix-shell -p git neovim nodejs